RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 Sending a ``Replay`` message automatically registers the sending actor at its event log, so that newly written events can be immediately routed to that actor.
 If the actor is stopped it is automatically de-registered.

-While an event-sourced actor or view is recovering i.e. replaying messages, its ``recovering`` method returns ``true``.
+While an event-sourced actor, view, writer or processor is recovering i.e. replaying messages, its ``recovering`` method returns ``true``.
 If recovery successfully completes, its empty ``onRecovered()`` method is called which can be overridden by applications.

 During recovery, new commands are stashed_ and dispatched to ``onCommand`` after recovery successfully completed.
 This ensures that new commands never see partially recovered state.

 Backpressure
 ~~~~~~~~~~~~

-If event handling is slower than event replay, events are buffered in the mailboxes of event-sourced actors and views.
+If event handling is slower than event replay, events are buffered in the mailboxes of event-sourced actors, views, writers and processors.
 In order to avoid out-of-memory errors, Eventuate has a built-in backpressure mechanism for event replay.

 After a configurable number of events, replay is suspended for giving event handlers time to catch up.
 When they are done, replay is automatically resumed.
 The default number of events to be replayed before replay is suspended can be configured with:

 .. includecode:: ../conf/common.conf
    :snippet: chunk-size-max

-Concrete event-sourced actors and views can override the configured default value by overriding ``replayChunkSizeMax``:
+Concrete event-sourced actors, views, writers and processors can override the configured default value by overriding ``replayChunkSizeMax``:

 .. includecode:: ../code/EventSourcingDoc.scala
    :snippet: chunk-size-max